Custom Adapters

 - Bedrock POSTs to your webhook URL with headers (

-X-Agent-Secret, X-Agent-Identity) and a body containing function info, arguments, and agent/product context
+X-Agent-Secret, X-Agent-Identity) and a body containing function info, arguments, and agent/template context

 - Your server processes the request